cinchrb/cinch/docs/bot_options.md

 : `10`

 Description
-: Give up connecting after his amount of seconds.
+: Give up connecting after this amount of seconds.